Lighting expert since 1979

 Bar or café: Some lobbies have a small bar or café where guests can enjoy drinks or snacks.
 It is a relaxed area where guests can meet and chat.

-Event information: Many lobbies have an area specifically designed to provide guests with information about events, tours or local attractions.
+Event information: Many lobbies have an area specifically designed to provide guests with information about events, tours, or local attractions.

 Luggage storage: A convenient area where guests can store their luggage before check-in or after check-out.

-Relaxation areas: Away from the busier parts of the lobby, corners can be set up with comfortable chairs, plants and soft music to provide a quiet retreat.
+Relaxation areas: Away from the busier parts of the lobby, corners with comfortable chairs, plants, and soft music can be set up to provide a quiet retreat.

 Hotellobby

-Technical facts about lighting in the hotel lobby
+Technical facts about lighting in hotel lobbies

-s.luce </div> Beam Hängelampe s.luce Ring Kombination
+s.luce Beam Hängelampe

 Hotel Lobby

-Color temperature and color rendering: Choosing the right color temperature and a high color rendering index can have a significant impact on the atmosphere.
-Customers often ask about the best ways to create a warm and inviting environment.
+Color temperature and color rendering: Choosing the right color temperature and a high color rendering index can significantly influence the atmosphere.
+Customers often ask the best ways to create a warm and inviting environment.

-Design and aesthetics: Clients are naturally also interested in how the lighting contributes to the overall design and style of the lobby.
+Design and aesthetics: Customers are naturally also interested in how the lighting contributes to the overall design and style of the lobby.
 They often look for lighting solutions that are both functional and aesthetically pleasing.

 Adaptability: As trends change, customers are often interested in how easily lighting can be adapted or updated to keep up with the latest design and technology trends.